The Ultimate Travel Guide to Nuuk

 While fjord tours offer a relaxed and gentle way to experience the natural beauty of the Nuuk area, if you would prefer to do so in a more active way, there are plenty of other options.
 In particular, the two mountains that border Nuuk – Lille Malene (Quassussuaq) and Store Malene (Ukkusissat) – offer easily accessible outdoor adventure opportunities.

-If you are visiting during Winter / Spring, the small ski resort Sisorarfiit – Nuuk is located just on the outskirts of town and offers two decent runs for experienced skiiers (the longest being around 800m) and 3 lifts.
-The snow is almost always powder or hard packed (very rarely slushy) and the views are stunning!
+If you are visiting during Winter and Spring, the small ski resort Sisorarfiit – Nuuk is located just on the outskirts of town and offers two decent runs for experienced skiers (the longest being around 800m) and 3 lifts.
+The snow is almost always powder or hard-packed (very rarely slushy) and the views are stunning!